Skip to main content

 • If you would like to do more, visit the North Clackamas Watersheds Council for volunteer opportunities in your community.

 i.
-Annually inspect all catchbasins in one of five zones of OLWS.
+OLWS annually inspects all catchbasins in one of five zones.

 iii.
-Provide routine customer service response throughout the District, and route emergency service requests to Clackamas County for emergency response.
-Clackamas County Department of Transportation and Development (CCDTD) responds to flooding of roads, safety risks, or additional ditch cleaning, street sweeping, and winter road maintenance.
+OLWS provides routine customer service response throughout the District, and routes emergency service requests to Clackamas County Department of Transportation and Development (CCDTD).
+CCDTD responds to flooding of roads, safety risks, or additional ditch cleaning, street sweeping, and winter road maintenance.

 iv.
-Respond to routine service requests that Clackamas County sends over, communicate back to Clackamas County about the nature of the resolution.
+OLWS responds to routine service requests from CCDTD and communicates back about the nature of the resolution.

 v.
-Collect and share water quality data with CCDTD for inclusion into the MS4 Annual Reports.
+OLWS tracks water quality data with CCDTD for DEQ's MS4 Permit Annual Report requirements.

 Join our mailing list